TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 ## 8. GitHub Pages Deployment

 ### 8a.
-Prepare Git Repository
+Prepare Your Repository

-In the project root, run:
+Initialize Git and push to GitHub:

 ```bash
 git init